thebluemagician/NGSIToJson/README.md

     }
 }
 ```
-4. `Json Structure:Nested` and `Include Metadata:True`, Output FlowFile is:
+4. `Json Structure:Nested` and `Include Metadata:True`, Output FlowFile will have both data and metadata populated objects:
 ```
 {
     "metadata": {